 - Cover all the areas that are exposed and not just the face.

-- Make it a point to cover the face, neck, arms, legs and other exposed portions based on the clothes you wear.
+- Make it a point to cover the face, neck, arms, legs, and other exposed portions based on the clothes you wear.
 Do not ignore even the ears and fingers.

 - Ensure that you use your product at least 20 minutes before your skin is exposed to sunlight.

-- Even when you are indoor and on the days when it is cloudy, the impact of UV rays might still be felt by your skin.
+- Even when you are indoors and on the days when it is cloudy, the impact of UV rays might still be felt by your skin.
 So, sunscreens are important.
 Never massage the product – simply aim at obtaining good coverage.